GETSI Teaching Materials >Locating Subsurface Features using Gravity and Magnetics > Unit 1: Locating Buried Objects Using Gravity

 Students will be able to:

-• describe situations where underground features have missing mass or extra mass that could be measured by a gravity survey
+• Describe situations where underground features have missing mass or extra mass that could be measured by a gravity survey

-• describe how the mass and depth of the buried feature each influence gravitation acceleration measured at the surface
+• Describe how the mass and depth of the buried feature each influence gravitation acceleration measured at the surface

 Context for Use

 This unit is designed at a very basic level for introductory college classes in which students may not have thought about detecting buried objects.
-The tools and activities are designed to
+The tools and activities are designed to:

-• provide motivation for the gravity method
+• Provide motivation for the gravity method

-• get students to "read" an equation by describing the meaning of the variables with sketches, words, and plugging in numerical values
+• Get students to "read" an equation by describing the meaning of the variables with sketches, words, and plugging in numerical values

 Description and Teaching Materials

-This unit consists of a 5-minute video animation, an interactive gravity profile simulator, and a sequence of three worksheets.
-The unit is designed so that it can be done outside of a classroom, but would be more efficient if students worked in class or lab with an instructor available to answer questions in real time.
+This unit consists of a 5-minute gravity video animation, an interactive gravity profile simulator, and a sequence of three worksheets.
+The unit is designed so that it can be done outside of a classroom but would be more efficient if students worked in class or lab with an instructor available to answer questions in real time.
 Students simply watch the video animation, and work through the worksheets.

-Part 1: What Kinds of Buried Features can you Detect by Measuring Gravity? student_worksheet_unit1_part1.docx (Microsoft Word 2007 (.docx) 1.5MB Sep15 24)
+Part 1: What Kinds of Buried Features Can You Detect by Measuring Gravity?

-This worksheet can be done by hand.
+• Unit 1 Part 1 Student Worksheet (Microsoft Word 2007 (.docx) 5.7MB Jul15 26) This worksheet can be done by hand.
 Students should have watched the gravity video animation.
 The worksheet also points students to a YouTube video showing sinkhole subsidence.
 One question requires an internet link to answer.

-Part 2: "Reading" and Visualizing Newton's Equation for Gravity student_worksheet_unit1_part2.docx (Microsoft Word 2007 (.docx) 994kB Sep15 24)
+Part 2: "Reading" and Visualizing the Equation for Gravitational Acceleration

 Teaching Notes and Tips